Connect with others who understand.

 Managing Acid Reflux While on Methotrexate

-Several medications used to treat acid reflux and GERD are available over the counter (OTC) or by prescription.
+Several medications used to treat acid reflux and GERD are available over the counter or by prescription.
 They include:

 Check With Your Doctor About Drug Interactions